InsideEnergy/IE-datarepo-training/template-README.md

 # Name of the Folder

-Longer description - give geophraphies included and years of data, if applicable.
+Longer description - give geographies included and years of data, if applicable.

 ### What's in this folder?